 What is minimalist living?

-Some believe that it’s only owning a certain amount of objects, some think it’s keeping just enough to put in a backpack and travel the world unhindered by possessions.
+Some people believe minimalist living is only owning a certain amount of objects, some think it’s keeping just enough to put in a backpack and travel the world unhindered by possessions.
 Some believe it’s only saving things that spark joy.
-For me, it’s being able to live with less.
+For me, it’s living a simple life with less.